 How to Make a Rustic Peach Galette

-- Make the Pastry Dough: Combine the flour and salt in a small bowl and grate the cold butter into the mixture.
+- Make the pastry dough: Combine the flour and salt in a small bowl and grate the cold butter into the mixture.
 Stir until combined.
-In a separate bowl, whisk together egg, water, and vinegar.
+In a separate bowl, whisk together the egg, water, and vinegar.
 Combine the wet and dry ingredients together to form the dough.
 Roll dough into a ball, wrap it in plastic wrap, and refrigerate for at least 30 minutes.

-- Assemble the Galette: Divide the dough into two equal pieces for two smaller galettes or keep the dough intact for one large galette.
+- Assemble the galette: Divide the dough into two equal pieces for two smaller galettes or keep the dough intact for one large galette.
 Form the dough into a roughly circular shape on a lightly floured surface using a rolling pin.
-Arrange the peach slices in circular layers, leaving enough space on the outer edges and folding over to create a crust.
-Whisk eggs together and brush all over the crust.
+Arrange the peach slices in circular layers, leaving enough space on the outer edges to fold the dough over and create a small crust.
+Whisk the eggs together and brush the egg wash all over the crust.
 Finish with a sprinkling of sugar.

 Hot Tip: Use extra coarse sugar to sprinkle on the dough for a professional, bakery-worthy galette.

-Below, find a collection of tips and tricks to make the best rustic peach galette on the planet.
+I’ve made galettes well over 50 times by now, so here are my collection of tips tips and tricks to ensure you make the best rustic peach galette on the planet.

 - Slice the peaches evenly.
 The more even the peach slices, the more even they will bake.